AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 XDL is very granular and contains all information that has ever been collected.
 This includes data that you may not have a use for today, but that you may discover value for using in the future.

-UPS provides an aggregation of subject data, merging it together to create a single view of each customer in your user base.
+UPS provides an aggregation of subject data, merging it together to create a single view of each individual in your user base.
 This information is therefore not as granular, and may lose fidelity over time as it is updated and merged together.

 ### Unified Segmentation

 Unified Segmentation uses fields from the Profile standard schema (such as "age", "region", "gender") to query profiles and create an audience based on the segment definition.

-These audiences, or subsets, of customers are based on shared characteristics and can be targeted with different messaging, offers, or solutions.
+These audiences, or subsets, of customers are based on shared characteristics and allow you to target them with different messaging, offers, or solutions.
 Segment definitions can be stored and queried using the Unified Profile Service in order to generate audiences.

 ## Schema Library